This classic pot roast recipe makes a delicious, warm and comforting meal that your whole family is going to love.

 - 2.3 pound boneless chuck roast (see post for size variations, about an hour per pound)

 - 1.5 teaspoons garlic powder

-- 3 cups beef broth or stock (more or less)
+- 1 cup beef broth or stock more or less

 - Preheat the oven to 275 degrees.

-- Place the dutch oven on the stovetop, add 1 Tablespoon olive oil, and preheat over medium-high heat.
+Place the dutch oven on the stovetop, add cooking spray or oil, and preheat over medium-high heat.

-- Season the roast with the salt, pepper and garlic powder.
+Season the top of the roast with the salt, pepper and garlic powder.

-- Add another ½ Tablespoon of olive oil to the pan, and place the roast in the pan; sear on each side for about 1.5 minutes.
+Place the seasoned side of the roast down in the pan, and season the other side; sear on each side for about 1.5 to 2 minutes.

-- Use a wooden spoon or whisk to scrape up the brown bits from the bottom of the pan.
+Use a wooden spoon to scrape up the brown bits from the bottom of the pan.
 Note: I used to remove the roast to do this, but I have since learned to work around it and shift it around as needed.

-If you remove the roast, be carful to add the roast back to the pan, being careful not to splash the hot liquid.
+If you remove the roast, be carful to add the roast back to the pan, not to splash the hot liquid.

-- Add the onions, potatoes, carrots and herbs (optional - I don't chop, but just put in the whole stems) to the pan.
-Season with a little additional salt and pepper, if desired.
+Add the veggies - onions, potatoes, carrots and herbs (optional - I don't chop, but just put in the whole stems) to the pan.
+Season veggies with a little additional salt and pepper, if desired.

 - Put the lid on the pot, and transfer to the oven.

-- Roast in the oven for about 3 hours (about an hour longer for 4 to 5 pound roasts)
+Roast in the oven for about 2 hours and 20 minutes (about an hour per pound of your roast size)

 Nutritional information is approximate and was calculated using a recipe nutrition label generator.
 Each serving is approximately 10 PointsPlus on Weight Watchers.

 Note: Classic pot roast originally appeared on A Pinch of Healthy October 6, 2015.
 It was recently updated with new photos and clarified instructions.
 Here is what the old photos looked like.